Christopher Michel

 Division | Voice

-Over the past ten years, more than 40 of his students have reached finalist status in the TEXOMA Regional Competition of the National Association of Teachers of Singing (NATS).
-In 2014, two students from his studio were invited to perform in the National Opera Association Aria Competition in New York City.
-His former students have gone on to graduate studies at esteemed institutions including the Cincinnati Conservatory of Music, Rice University, Manhattan School of Music, University of Tennessee, University of Houston, University of Alabama, and Baylor University.
-Their professional credits include engagements with Houston Grand Opera, Glimmerglass Festival, Sarasota Opera, Opera in the Heights, Lone Star Lyric Opera, Syracuse Opera, and Des Moines Metro Opera.
+Professor Michel’s students consistently rise to the top of the field.
+In the past decade alone, over 40 students from his studio have advanced to finalist rounds at the TEXOMA Regional NATS Competition—a testament to his rigorous and inspiring instruction.
+In 2014, two of his students were selected to perform at the National Opera Association Aria Competition in New York City.
+His alumni have been accepted into elite graduate programs including the Cincinnati Conservatory of Music, Rice University, Manhattan School of Music, Northwestern University, Pepperdine University, University of Tennessee, University of Houston, University of Alabama, and Baylor University.
+Professionally, they have graced the stages of Houston Grand Opera, Glimmerglass Festival, Sarasota Opera, Des Moines Metro Opera, Opera in the Heights, Lone Star Lyric Opera, and Syracuse Opera, among others.

-Before his appointment at SHSU, Professor Michel served as Director of Opera Theatre at the University of Alabama.
-There, he was awarded a generous grant from the Alabama Council on the Arts to support productions of The Old Maid and the Thief, The Medium, and An Afternoon of Operatic Vignettes.
-While pursuing doctoral studies at Florida State University, he was recognized with the 1999–2000 Outstanding Teaching Associate Award, a distinction given for excellence in collegiate instruction.
+Prior to his appointment at SHSU, Michel served as Director of Opera Theatre at the University of Alabama, where he received a significant grant from the Alabama Council on the Arts to support innovative operatic programming.
+While pursuing his doctorate at Florida State University, he was awarded the Outstanding Teaching Associate Award, underscoring his excellence as both a scholar and educator.

-He holds a Master of Music degree in Vocal Performance from The Ohio State University and a Bachelor of Music degree in Vocal Performance from Baylor University.
-His vocal training has been shaped by distinguished teachers, including Barbara Clark, Joyce Farwell, Stanford Olsen, Roy Delp, Jack Coldiron, Robin Rice, and Karen Peeler.
+Michel holds a Master of Music in Vocal Performance from The Ohio State University and a Bachelor of Music in Vocal Performance from Baylor University.
+His artistic development has been guided by some of the most respected vocal pedagogues in the country, including Barbara Honn, Barbara Clark, Joyce Farwell, Stanford Olsen, Roy Delp, Jack Coldiron, Robin Rice, and Karen Peeler.